The Gift of Mindful Presence

 I wasn’t a talker.

 I was pretty young; maybe my early 20s and I didn’t know things other people knew….like women talk more than men in general.
 Men think differently about sex than women.
 There are chick flicks.
+Being vulnerable with everyone might not be smart.
 I could go on……….

 You could say that I didn’t know much of anything about the world!
 I was really naïve.